the team

 founder + ceo

-Tammie is honored to serve as a board member at the BFDI Training Institute.
+Tammie is honored to serve as a board member at the BFDI Training Institute and is a certified trainer in Restorative Practices.

 project consultants

-Carla Wellborn is a dynamic youth development professional born and raised in Detroit, who is now pursuing her Ph.D. as a student in the Department of Leadership, Policy, and Organizations at Vanderbilt University.
+Carla Wellborn-Watts is a dynamic youth development professional born and raised in Detroit, who is now pursuing her Ph.D. as a student in the Department of Leadership, Policy, and Organizations at Vanderbilt University.
 Previously, Carla served as the Director of Programs for Winning Futures, an organization committed to empowering students in and around the city of Detroit to succeed through workforce prep and mentoring programs.
 Carla led all program design, implementation, and evaluation.
-This work earned her multiple recognitions as an Esteemed Woman of Michigan (2017), as one of Wheaton College’s 30 alumni under 30 who are impacting the world (2019), andas a recipient of the Sam Cupp Legacy Award (2020).
 Before entering the non-profit realm, Carla taught English Literature and Reading Enrichment in Detroit and Chicago.
-Carla earned her bachelor’s degree in English Literature and Secondary Education from Wheaton College and received her M.Ed in Urban Pedagogy through a teacher-residency program in Chicago, IL.
+Carla earned her bachelor’s degree in English Literature and Secondary Education from Wheaton College and received her M.Ed in Urban Pedagogy through a teacher-residency program in Chicago.

 capacity building consultants